janisdd/vscode-edit-csv/README.md

 There are some settings for this plugin.
 Open the VS Code Settings and search for `csv-edit`

+### Supported file types/extension

+Files with the extension `.csv`, `.tsv` should work out of the box.

+You can change the file type in the bottom right corner of the editor (select language mode).
+This is required for unnamed/new files.

+For `tsv`, make sure the indention is set to `tabs`.

 ### File extension xyz is not recognized by the vs code extension

 See https://code.visualstudio.com/docs/languages/overview#_adding-a-file-extension-to-a-language